This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a patellar dislocation diagnosed?

-Your caregiver will examine you.
-He will feel your kneecap and bend your knee, moving it in different positions.
-Tell him if you have had your kneecap dislocate or a knee injury in the past.
-Tell him if you have a family history of knee problems.
-Tell him if you have other health conditions.
-You may need the following tests:
+Your healthcare provider will feel your kneecap and bend your knee, moving it in different positions.
+Tell the provider if you had a kneecap dislocation or a knee injury in the past.
+Tell him or her if you have a family history of knee problems.
+Tell him or her if you have other health conditions.

-- X-rays are pictures of your knee.
-They are used to see if your patella is dislocated and if you have other injuries.
+- X-ray pictures are used to see if your patella is dislocated and if you have other injuries.

-- An MRI scan uses powerful magnets and a computer to take pictures of your knee.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- MRI or CT pictures may be taken.
+You may be given contrast liquid to help your knee show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a patellar dislocation treated?

 Your kneecap may move back into place on its own.
-You may need the following:
+You may need any of the following if it does not move back by itself:

-- Reduction is a procedure to move your kneecap back into place.
-Caregivers will move your knee and leg in different positions until your kneecap is where it belongs.
-After reduction, you will have another x-ray or CT scan.
+- A procedure may be used to move your kneecap back into place.
+Healthcare providers will move your knee and leg in different positions until your kneecap is where it belongs.

-- Aspiration is when a needle is used to remove blood and fluid from your knee.
+- Aspiration is a procedure to remove blood and fluid from your knee through a needle.
 This reduces swelling and pain.

-- Surgery is done when caregivers cannot move your kneecap back into place.
-Surgery may also be done if your kneecap dislocates more than once.
-Surgery will usually be arthroscopic.
-This means a small incision is made and a scope is used to help your caregiver repair your knee joint.
+- Surgery may be needed if healthcare providers cannot move your kneecap back into place.
+Surgery may also be done if your kneecap dislocates more than 1 time.

-- Raise your knee above the level of your heart as often as you can.
+- Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop your knee on pillows or blankets to keep it elevated comfortably.
+Prop your leg on pillows or blankets to keep your knee elevated comfortably.

-- Use crutches if your caregiver tells you not to put weight on your injured knee.
-Your caregiver will show you how to use crutches.
+- Use crutches if directed.
+Your healthcare provider may tell you not to put weight on your injured knee.
+Your provider will show you how to use crutches.
 You may need them for 4 to 6 weeks.

 - You have more knee pain.